Kartavya Bhavan: Connectivity

 Kartavya Bhavan is accessible via major arterial roads including Rafi Marg, Rajendra Prasad Road, Janpath Road, and Mann Singh Road, and is in close proximity to the Central Secretariat metro station on the Yellow Line and Violet Line of Delhi Metro.

 At the onset, a plan was proposed to install a loop-line of underground moving walkways connecting all buildings of the Common Central Secretariat.
 However, the proposal was eventually dropped.

-During the inauguration of Kartavya Bhavan-3, the government announced a new 7-kilometre extension of the Delhi Metro’s Green Line, running from Indraprastha metro station to Ramakrishna Ashram Marg.
+During the inauguration of Kartavya Bhavan-3, the government announced a new 7-kilometre extension of the Delhi Metro’s Magenta Line, running from Indraprastha metro station to Ramakrishna Ashram Marg.
 The extension will include nine new stations at Bharat Mandapam, Baroda House, India Gate, Kartavya Bhavan, Central Secretariat, Yuge Yugeen Bharat Museum, and Shivaji Stadium.